sujith-eag/vu-library/docs/mca/rm/u2_1_rd.md

 4. **Operational design** which deals with the techniques by which the procedures specified in the sampling, statistical and observational designs can be carried out.

 ### Need for a research design

-* It facilitates the smooth sailing of the various research operations.
+* It facilitates the smooth sailing of the various research operations

-* Makes research efficient by yielding maximal information.
+* Makes research efficient by yielding maximal information

-* Minimizes expenditure of time, effort and money.
+* Minimizes expenditure of time, effort and money

-* Helps in advance planning of the methods to be adopted for collecting the relevant data and the techniques to be used in their analysis.
+* Helps in advance planning of the methods to be adopted for collecting the relevant data and the techniques to be used in their analysis

 ### Features of a good Research Design

+>[!caution] Question
+>Define / Explain features of good research design

 * The nature of the problem to be studied

 * The objectives of the problem to be studied

 * The availability of time and money for the research work

 * The means of obtaining information

 * The availability and skills of the researcher and his staff

->[!caution] Question
->Define / Explain features of good research design

 ## Important Research Design Concepts